grabbou/ai-agent-framework/example/README.md

 **Actors:** Github Researcher, Redactor

+## 📈 GitHub Trending with Vector Store

+> `src/github_trending_vector.ts`

+Scrapes and analyzes trending Typescript projects from GitHub.
+Then: asks user about which project he/she wants top learn more - and creates a markdown summary report.

+**Actors:** Github Researcher, Redactor

 ## Running

 Each example is a self-contained TypeScript file that can be run with Bun, or with `tsx`